gears1763-2/gears1763-2_Intro2Coding_Python3/3_Variables/3-7_Logic.md

 ## Consolidation

-From this not-so-quick lesson (sorry, but it's important!), you should have picked up the following bits of knowledge:
+From this not-so-quick lesson (sorry, but it's really important!), you should have picked up the following bits of knowledge:

   * The Boolean (`bool`) type exists in Python, and it is always either `True` or `False`.